Mercer Large-Scale Kernel Machines from Ridge Function Perspective: Abstract

 \section{Abstract}

-To present Mercer large-scale kernel machines from a ridge function perspective, we recall the results by Lin and Pinkus from {\it Fundamentality of ridge functions}.
-We consider the main result of the recent paper by Rachimi and Recht, 2008, {\it Random features for large-scale kernel machines} from the Approximation Theory point of view.
-We study which kernels could be approximated by a sum of products of cosine functions with arguments depending on $x$ and $y$ and present the obstacles of such an approach.
-The results of this article are applied to Image Processing by procedure "one-vs-rest".
+In order to present Mercer large-scale kernel machines from the perspective of ridge functions, we first recall the results of Lin and Pinkus from Fundamentality of Ridge Functions.
+We then revisit the main result of Rahimi and Recht’s paper Random Features for Large-Scale Kernel Machines (2008) from the standpoint of approximation theory.
+In particular, we study which kernels can be approximated by finite sums of products of cosine functions and we identify the main obstacles inherent in this approach.
+Finally, we apply these results to image processing, using a one-vs-rest procedure, and to the setting of adaptive algorithms.

 \begin{quote} { {\bf Mathematics subject classifications:} 42A10, 68T07, 26B40} \end{quote}

 \begin{quote} { {\bf Key words and phrases:} approximation on compact sets; Deep Learning; image processing; Mercer kernels, ridge functions} \end{quote}